datasciencecampus/synthgauge/CONTRIBUTING.md

 [numpydoc](https://numpydoc.readthedocs.io/en/latest/format.html) format.

 The `synthgauge` documentation is hosted on GitHub Pages, and an important part of that is the API reference material.
-So, any new additions to the API (functions, modules, etc.) will require updated reference material.
+So, any changes to the API (functions, modules, etc.) will require updated reference material.
 We use `sphinx` for our documentation.
 To update the reference material, first delete everything in the `docs` directory except the empty `.nojekyll` file.
 This file ensures that the documentation renders properly online.
 Now, render new copies of the documentation like so:

 ```bash
 $ cd /path/to/synthgauge/docs_src